 The true meaning of life is to be discovered in the world … The more one forgets himself – by giving himself to a cause to serve or another person to love – the more human he is and the more he actualizes himself.
 What is called self-actualization is not an attainable aim at all, for the simple reason that the more one would strive for it, the more he would miss it.
 In other words, self-actualization is possible only as a side-effect of self-transcendence.

 With those words ends this introduction to Viktor Frankl’s book “Man’s Search for Meaning” that I heartily recommend.
-Any person that lives to tell of terrors such as those Viktor Frankl has endured is worth listening to.
+Any person that has endured the terrors Viktor Frankl lived through is worth listening to.
 Especially when offered by a profund thinker and humanist.

 For another article regarding the question meaning you may follow this link to Irvin Yalom and his consideration of meaninglessness.